Direct Threats Classification (v2.0)

 - Scalable – Permits the same terms to be used at all geographic scales

-In 2007, the Conservation Measures Partnership in conjunction with IUCN released version 1.0 of this classification, which was updated slightly in Version 1.1 and published in Conservation Biology 22: 897-911.
+In 2007, the Conservation Measures Partnership in conjunction with IUCN released Direct Threats Classification (v1.0), which was updated slightly in Version 1.1 and published in Conservation Biology 22: 897-911.

 This v2.0 Direct Threats classification underwent relatively minor revision from Version 1.1 including: